-Putting in the planting is the highlight of the landscaping process for many.
+Introducing patio planting ideas is the highlight of the landscaping process for many.
 First, the beds will need to be outlined and mulch or compost used to improve the soil.
 For the lawn areas, lawn topsoil should be added first and then the sod or turf, or grass seed.

 The mixture of plants, trees and shrubs will be determined by a whole host of factors including the local climate, the type of soil in your backyard, and its size.